-We assume that the agents' true value function is: $v(\vx) = \langle \vx, \stheta \rangle$ {for any $\vx\in\calX$} (i.e., independent of the agents' behavioral model).
-The behavioral model affects the perceived value $\tv$ at round $t$, which then affects both the loss incurred and the feedback observed by the learner.
-The behavioral model that is mostly studied in contextual search works is \emph{full rationality}.
-This assumes that agents always behave according to their true value, i.e., $\tv_t=v(\vx_t)=\langle\vx_t,\stheta\rangle$.
+We assume that the agents' true value function is: $v(\vx) = \langle \vx, \stheta \rangle$ {for any $\vx\in\calX$} (i.e., independent of their response model).
+The agent response model affects the perceived value $\tv$ at round $t$, which then affects both the loss incurred and the feedback observed by the learner.
+The agent response model that is mostly studied in contextual search works is \emph{full rationality}.
+This assumes that the agent always behaves according to their true value, i.e., $\tv_t=v(\vx_t)=\langle\vx_t,\stheta\rangle$.
 In learning-theoretic terms, this consistency with respect to a ground truth is typically referred to as \emph{realizability}.

-Our main focus in this work is the study of a behavioral model that we call \emph{adversarial irrationality}.
-There, nature selects the rounds where the irrational agents arrive ($c_t = 1$ if irrational agents arrive, else $c_t = 0$), together with an upper bound $C$ on this number of rounds (i.e., $\sum_{t \in [T]} c_t \leq C$).
+Our main focus in this work is the study of \emph{adversarially corrupted agents}.
+There, nature selects the rounds where these agents arrive ($c_t = 1$ if adversarially corrupted agents arrive, else $c_t = 0$), together with an upper bound $C$ on this number of rounds (i.e., $\sum_{t \in [T]} c_t \leq C$).
 Neither the sequence $\{c_t\}_{t \in [T]}$ nor the number $C$ are ever revealed to the learner.
 If $c_t = 0$, then nature is constrained to $\tv_t=v(\vx_t)$, but can select adaptively and adversarially $\tv_t$ if $c_t=1$.
-This model is inspired by the model of adversarial corruptions in stochastic bandit learning \cite{LML18}.
+This model is inspired by the model of adversarial corruptions in stochastic bandit learning \citep{LML18}.

 Our results extend to \emph{bounded rationality} which posits that the perceived value is the true value plus some noise parameter.
 The noise parameter is drawn from a $\sigma$-subgaussian distribution $\subG(\sigma)$, \emph{fixed} across rounds and \emph{known} to the learner, i.e., nature selects it before the first round and reveals it.
 At every round $t$ a realized noise $\xi_t\sim \subG(\sigma)$ is drawn, but $\xi_t$ is never revealed to the learner.
 The agent's perceived value is then $\tv_t=v(\vx_t)+\xi_t$.
-This stochastic noise model has been studied in contextual search as a way to incorporate idiosyncratic market shocks \cite{CLL16}.
+This stochastic noise model has been studied in contextual search as a way to incorporate idiosyncratic market shocks \citep{CLL16}.

 We note that, to ease presentation, our model treats agents as different but homogeneous: each of them interacts with the learner exactly once.
 The exact same model can also be used to model a single agent that shows up for all $T$ rounds but is myopic in his/her choices.